npinak/digital-business-card/digital-business-card/readme.md

 A digital business card that shows information about myself such as my linkedin and email.

-Technologies used: HTML, CSS, JavaScript, React, Webpack
+Technologies used: HTML, CSS, JavaScript, React